jerpat/csmake/README.md

 <sub>(c) Copyright 2017 Hewlett Packard Enterprise Development LP

 <sub>This program is free software: you can redistribute it and/or modify it
-<sub>under the terms of the GNU General Public License as published by the
-<sub>Free Software Foundation, either version 3 of the License, or (at your
-<sub>option) any later version.
+under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 <sub>This program is distributed in the hope that it will be useful,
-<sub>but WITHOUT ANY WARRANTY; without even the implied warranty of
-<sub>MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General
-<sub>Public License for more details.
+but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

 <sub>You should have received a copy of the GNU General Public License
-<sub>along with this program.
+along with this program.
 If not, see <http://www.gnu.org/licenses/>.